12 Social Media Ideas for Events

 Each speaker or performer that you’ve booked comes with their own set of social media followers—followers that may want to go to your event.
 Do quick intros about your speakers and performers, share their social handles, and encourage people to start following them and talking to them.

 Social media ideas for events: The big day

 You’ve planned this day for a while.
 Make sure it all goes off without a hitch and integrate some social media into your itinerary.
 Not everyone is great at networking and talking to total strangers in person—but social media can make them feel connected.

 A social wall is an event planner’s best friend.
 Post one screen in the lobby, or many displays in different areas, and create a real-time feed of the conference’s social chatter.
 Using your event hashtag, attendees can see their Instagram and Twitter posts appear on the social wall.
 Presenters can use it to ask questions or take polls, and you can use it to run contests and post reminders.
 It’s like command central for your entire event.

 By giving social media followers a glimpse inside your event, you can draw in future attendees and get them to join the conversation as well.
-You can help facilitate this by ensuring your event’s hashtag is displayed prominently around the venue, you use it in each of your own posts, and have the emcee (if you have one) verbally remind people to use the hashtag in their posts.
+You can help facilitate this by ensuring your event’s hashtag is displayed prominently around the venue, you use it in each of your own posts (and maybe designate some to do the live tweeting from your official handles), and have the emcee (if you have one) verbally remind people to use the hashtag in their posts.
 For virtual events, you can embed a social wall, include call to actions in emails to use it, and include messaging on the page around the embedded social wall to post to social media using your hashtag.